matsuch/project1---seattle/README.md

 ## File Descriptions <a name="files"></a>

 There are one notebook available here to show case work related to the above questions.
 The notebook is exploratory and it's look to analyse the Airbnb data from 2016.
-Version 2 is the actual version, had a fell changes from the original one after reviewing.
-There is an addition .py file with the same code writen.
+There is an addition .py file with the same code writen.<p>**File Changes:**</p>
+*Changes were made and both original and new version are avaliable:*
+- *Original: project_1-seatlleairbnb.ipynb*
+- *New Version: project_1-seatlleairbnb_version 2.ipynb*

 ## Results<a name="results"></a>